-You may dispute your bill.
-You must tell the electric cooperative or municipal electric utility that you dispute the bill.
+You may dispute your utility bill.
+You must tell the utility that you dispute the bill.
 You must pay the part of the bill you think is correct.
-If you do this, the utility will not shut off your service for 45 days from the date the bill was mailed while you and the electric cooperative or municipal electric utility work out the dispute over the part of the bill you think is incorrect.
-You may ask the lowa Utilities Board for assistance in resolving the dispute (see #9 below).
+If you do this, the utility will not shut off your service for 45 days from the date the bill was mailed while you and the utility work out the dispute over the part of the bill you think is incorrect.
+You may ask the Iowa Utilities Board for assistance in resolving the dispute.
+(See #9 below.)

-6. When can the electric cooperative or municipal electric utility shut off my electric service because I have not paid my bill?
+6. When can the utility shut off my utility service because I have not paid my bill?

 - a.
-Your electric cooperative or municipal electric utility can shut off service between the hours of 6 a.m. and 2 p.m.
-Monday through Friday. - b.
-The electric cooperative or municipal electric utility will not shut off your service on nights, weekends, or holidays for nonpayment of a bill. - c.
-The electric cooperative or municipal electric utility will not shut off your service if you enter into a reasonable payment plan to pay the overdue amount (see #2 above). - d.
-The electric cooperative or municipal electric utility will not shut off your service if the temperature is forecasted to be 20 degrees Fahrenheit or colder during the following 24-hour period, including the day your service is scheduled to be shut off. - e.
-If you have qualified for low-income energy assistance, the electric cooperative or municipal electric utility cannot shut off your service from November 1 through April 1.
-However, you will still owe the electric cooperative or municipal electric utility for the service used during this time. - f.
-The electric cooperative or municipal electric utility will not shut off your service if you have notified the electric cooperative or municipal electric utility that you dispute a portion of your bill and you pay the part of the bill that you agree is correct. - g.
-If one of the heads of household is a service member deployed for military service, electric service cannot be shut off during the deployment or within 90 days after the end of deployment.
-In order for this exception to disconnection to apply, the electric cooperative or municipal electric utility must be informed of the deployment prior to disconnection.
-However, you will still owe the electric cooperative or municipal electric utility for service used during this time.
+Your utility can shut off service between the hours of 6 a.m. and 2 p.m., Monday through Friday. - b.
+The utility will not shut off your service on nights, weekends, or holidays for nonpayment of a bill. - c.
+The utility will not shut off your service if you enter into a reasonable payment plan to pay the overdue amount (see #2 above). - d.
+The utility will not shut off your service if the temperature is forecasted to be 20 degrees Fahrenheit or colder during the following 24-hour period, including the day your service is scheduled to be shut off. - e.
+If you have qualified for low-income energy assistance, the utility cannot shut off your service from November 1 through April 1.
+However, you will still owe the utility for the service used during this time. - f.
+The utility will not shut off your service if you have notified the utility that you dispute a portion of your bill and you pay the part of the bill that you agree is correct. - g.
+If one of the heads of household is a service member deployed for military service, utility service cannot be shut off during the deployment or within 90 days after the end of deployment.
+In order for this exception to disconnection to apply, the utility must be informed of the deployment prior to disconnection.
+However, you will still owe the utility for service used during this time.

-7. How will I be told the electric cooperative or municipal electric utility is going to shut off my service?
+7. How will I be told the utility is going to shut off my gas service?

 - a.
-You must be given a written notice at least 12 days before the electric service can be shut off for nonpayment.
+You must be given a written notice at least 12 days before the utility service can be shut off for nonpayment.
 This notice will include the reason for shutting off your service. - b.
 If you have not made payments required by an agreed-upon payment plan, your service may be disconnected with only one day's notice. - c.
-The electric cooperative or municipal electric utility must also try to reach you by telephone or in person before it shuts off your service.
-From November 1 through April 1, if the electric cooperative or municipal electric utility cannot reach you by telephone or in person, the electric cooperative or municipal electric utility will put a written notice on the door of or another conspicuous place at your residence to tell you that your electric service will be shut off.
+The utility must also try to reach you by telephone or in person before it shuts off your service.
+From November 1 through April 1, if the utility cannot reach you by telephone or in person, the utility will put a written notice on the door or another conspicuous place of your residence to tell you that your utility service will be shut off.